PriyaVinod1985/SecretSanta/README.md

    ![Icon](Assets/Images/Terminal_Screenshots/Step4.png)

-5. Run the python command to execute the file "**main.py**".

-   **The command is "py" for the version "Python 3.13.3".
+5. **The command is "py" for the version "Python 3.13.3".
 For other versions, try using "python" or "python3" in place of "py".
+Please ensure that pip and tkinter module packages are available with the python version used.

+   **Installing tkinter module on Windows**

+   Please ensure Python3 is installed before executing the file.
+If not installed, please install from https://www.python.org/.
+This has pip and tkinter packages used in the project as inbuilt files.
+So no
+   further installation is required.

+   Alternatetively if pip or tkinter module is missing, please uninstall the lower version of Python and re-install python3.

+  **Installing tkinter module on Linux**

+  Check if pip is installed using **pip3 --version**.
+If not installed, install using sudo apt update sudo apt install python3-pip

+  Check if tkinter module is installed using **python3 -m tkinter**.
+If not installed, install using, sudo apt update sudo apt install python3-tk

+  After the installation checks, run the python command to execute the file "**main.py**".

    ![Icon](Assets/Images/Terminal_Screenshots/Step5.png)

 7. This opens the application as shown below.